Did you know that you can create a successful online course with WordPress?

-In this guide, we will show you how to easily create an online course in WordPress.
+In this guide, we will show you how to easily create an online course using WordPress.
 We will also show you how to make money from it and make your online course a success.

 Here are the steps we will cover to help you create an online course with WordPress: